Dorothy Dehner: Europe 1925

 Following her brief stint with theater, Dehner decided to adventure to Paris to seek new inspiration.
 She traveled alone as not to be hindered by any travel companions.
 Her first stop was Florence, Italy, where she absorbed much of Italy's historic architecture.
 Following a quick stop in Switzerland, she flew to Paris where she was heavily influenced by Cubism, Fauvism, and Constructivism.
 She was particularly taken with works by Picasso and committed herself to drawing throughout her year of travel.
 The 1925 Art Deco show in Paris particularly overwhelmed her.
 Upon her return to the United States, Dehner enrolled at the Art Students League and briefly studied sculpture.
-However, she found the teaching methods overly conventional and ended up setting sculpture aside and focusing on drawing, under the instruction of Jan Matulka.
+However, she found the teaching methods overly conventional and ended up setting sculpture aside and focusing on drawing, under the instruction of Jan Matulka, Kenneth Hayes Miller, John Graham and Kimon Nicolaides.
 It was here she met David Smith.

 Life on the farm

 Dehner married Smith on Christmas Eve, 1927.
 Smith and Dehner bought a farm in Bolton Landing in upstate New York in 1929 and spent much of their married life there.
 To sustain themselves during the Depression, both Smith and Dehner took on commercial jobs.
 However, as a result of some family land holdings, Dehner received an annual check for $2,000, which helped support them financially and allowed Smith to focus on his art.
 In 1931, they dropped everything and took a nine-month trip to St. Thomas in the Virgin Islands.
 Here, without the distractions of modern life, Dehner was able to focus on her painting.
 She primarily focused on her still life art.
 Her subject matter consisted of mostly natural forms, such as shells and aquatic life, while her style remained heavily cubist.
 Indeed, her work during this time was heavily influenced by the abstraction taught by Matulka at the Art Students League.